buildpacks/rfcs/text/0000-plan-flags.md

 # Alternatives
 [alternatives]: #alternatives

 - Stick with current implementation but make it complete generic (i.e. remove top level version flag) this would make the requires a completely blank canvas and the lifecycle perform no new actions.

 # Prior Art:
 [prior-art]: #prior-art

 - The name for of the `capabilities` field comes from Seleniums `DesiredCapabilities` which can be seen [here](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities).

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

 - Is there a better data format for the Buildpack Plan?
-- Should we allow for more than the version data to stay unmerged?
+- Should we allow for more than the version data to stay non-merged?
-- What should the merged and unmerged strategies be called?
+- What should the merged and non-merged strategies be called?